Chemistry (CHEM)

 Grade Mode: Standard Letter

-Course introduces biochemistry majors to techniques in analytical and physical biochemistry.
-Experiments reinforce fundamental concepts and utilize modern instrumentation.
-Experimental design, interpretation of results, and data reporting will be emphasized.
-(WI) Prerequisites: CHEM 3375 with a grade of "C" or better.
+This course introduces biochemistry majors to the fundamental techniques used in analytical and physical biochemistry.
+Students will reinforce core biochemical techniques through weekly experiments utilizing modern instrumentation.
+Examples of weekly experiments include the purification and characterization of proteins from native sources, enzymatic activity and kinetic assays, and separation methods through chromatography.
+Emphasis will be placed on experimental design, the interpretation of results, data analysis, and development of professional scientific writing skills consistent with disciplinary standards.
+Prerequisites: CHEM 3375 with a grade of "C" or better.
 Corequisite: CHEM 3380 with a grade of "C" or better.

 Grade Mode: Standard Letter